asg0451/spotify-remote/README.md

 1. Open Spotify and connect to the virtual device (the default name is `danube`)
 1. `forwarder` will connect to the server and output a connect code.
 In Discord, run `/play_spotify <code>` to finish the connection.
 1. You should now be able to play music through the bot, using Spotify normally.

+## Compiling yourself

+This is a Rust project, so once you're set up with Rust and Cargo, `cargo build --release` should suffice.
+See the `Dockerfile` for build and runtime dependencies for the `receiver` (or just use the provided docker image).